tylergneill/skrutable/src/skrutable/manual.md

 # how to use

-The online web app at [skrutable.info/](https://www.skrutable.info/) provides easy access to both casual one-off and also whole-file processing.
+The online web app at [skrutable.info](https://www.skrutable.info/) provides easy access to both one-off and whole-file processing.

 ![screenshot](img/web_app.png)

-See [skrutable.info/tutorial](https://www.skrutable.info/tutorial) for more instructions.
+See [skrutable.info/help](https://www.skrutable.info/help) for more instructions.

 For Python programmers, it's also possible to import and use `skrutable` as a library.
 Just `pip install skrutable` and you're ready to start.